Stratio/cassandra-lucene-index/doc/documentation.rst

 Maps a geographical shape stored in a text column with `Well Known Text (WKT) <http://en.wikipedia.org/wiki/Well-known_text>`__ format.
 The supported WKT shapes are point, linestring, polygon, multipoint, multilinestring and multipolygon.

-It is possible to specify a sequence of geometrical transformations to be applied to the shape before indexing it.
+It is possible to specify a sequence of `geometrical transformations <#transformations>`__ to be applied to the shape before indexing it.
 It could be used for indexing only the centroid of the shape, or a buffer around it, etc.

 This mapper depends on `Java Topology Suite (JTS) <http://www.vividsolutions.com/jts>`__.
 This library can't be distributed together with this project due to license compatibility problems, but you can add it